roryemagee1/frontend-mod-1-prework/section4/README.md

 Classes can serve as object factories (we can even think of them as cookie cutters!) that allow us to create multiple objects of the same type, which we will refer to as object instances.

 - Think of a car factory.
-It is set up to install engines, mount 4 wheels, attach doors and spray a nice of of paint.
+It is set up to install engines, mount 4 wheels, attach doors and spray a nice coat of paint.
 But the size of the engine, type of wheels, number of doors, and paint color may all differ from car to car.
 - Think of a cookie cutter.
 It's a piece of metal that has a specific shape. each cookie made from it will take that shape.
 But, the type of dough can differ, and so can the cookie toppings.

 **Syntax:** A class is defined using the `class` keyword, followed by the ClassName (using [Pascal Case](https://techterms.com/definition/pascalcase#:~:text=PascalCase%20is%20a%20naming%20convention,in%20PascalCase%20is%20always%20capitalized.)), then an opening and closing curly brace.

 **Naming:** Class names should be a singular noun (thing).
-Because classes are the factories for future objects, they we name them after the general object they are creating.
+Because classes are the factories for future objects, we name them after the general object they are creating.
 A couple of examples follow:
 - If you are going to create a class for cars (eventually, specific types of cars) use the name `Car`
 - If you are going to create a class for writing utensils (some pens, pencils, different colors etc.) use the name `WritingUtensil`
 The previous examples may seem pretty straightforward, but naming in programming is notoriously hard, so it's good to lay out best practices early and often!